 Time Management for Summer and Fall: Setting Yourself Up For Success

 Does this summer feel like the busiest of your life?
 It seems like a lot of people are trying to fit two summers’ worth of experiences into just a few months.
 Or maybe your summer schedule looks like it did pre-pandemic, but your time management skills are so rusty after quarantine that you feel totally overwhelmed even during the weekends or vacation.

 It’s going fast, and we’ve all lived through enough summers to know how abrupt and disorienting the start of fall can be.
 The school schedule is always a big shift for a lot of families; it’s going to be an even bigger adjustment this year in families where kids spent all or most of last year doing school from home.

 Even if you don’t have any students or school employees in your home, the shift from August to September tends to be tough.
 It’s easy to get discouraged or struggle with time management and productivity when the weather gets colder and the end of the year is suddenly closer.
 That’s the time when a lot of people start panicking about not being on track with their yearly goals.
 It only gets worse as we move into November and the winter holidays approach.

 Sound familiar?
-Rather than kicking yourself for not having planned ahead and scrambling in winter, take just a little time to think ahead about where you’ll be with your overall goals at the end of 2021.
+Rather than kicking yourself for not having planned ahead and scrambling in winter, take just a little time to think ahead about where you’ll be with your overall goals at the end of the year.